MatthewChau99/GYMO/README.md

 start the frontend by `npm start`

+Then it should run on localhost:3000

 ### Database
+Download MongoDB and connect it with localhost:27017.
+Recommend using Studio 3T or Robot 3T to get access to MongoDB.

 # Play with GYMO
 Here is the user guide to GYMO.
 You can find the detailed instructions there. https://drive.google.com/file/d/1z-ZlfDVjtsQ4_w2A4TYIiq9vzYugPyoO/view?usp=sharing